-Protected/qualifying disclosures
+7.2 Protected/qualifying disclosures

-Under the provision of the PIDA, certain types of disclosure qualify for protection.
-A qualifying disclosure must demonstrate that it was made in the reasonable belief that it is in the public interest and that

-- a crime has been, is being or is likely to be committed - a person has failed, is failing or is likely to fail to comply with any legal obligation to which they are subject - a miscarriage of justice has occurred, is occurring or is likely to occur - the health and safety of any individual has been, is being or is likely to be endangered - the environment has been, is being or is likely to be damaged - there is information which tends to show that any of the above points have been, are being or are likely to be deliberately covered up
+- 7.2.1 Under the provision of the PIDA, certain types of disclosure qualify for protection.
+A qualifying disclosure must demonstrate that it was made in the reasonable belief that it is in the public interest and that one or more of the following scenarios apply - a crime has been, is being or is likely to be committed - a person has failed, is failing or is likely to fail to comply with any legal obligation to which they are subject - a miscarriage of justice has occurred, is occurring or is likely to occur - the health and safety of any individual has been, is being or is likely to be endangered - the environment has been, is being or is likely to be damaged - there is information which tends to show that any of the above points have been, are being or are likely to be deliberately covered up.

+7.3.
 Who can raise a concern?

-Any employee or worker who has a reasonable belief of a public interest issue, which falls within one of the categories set out above may raise a concern.

-This concern must be raised without malice, and the individual must reasonably believe that the information disclosed, and any allegations contained in it, are subsequently true.
-The disclosure must not be made for purposes of personal gain, and in all circumstances, it must be reasonable to make the disclosure.

-All workers making a qualifying disclosure in line with legislative requirements are protected from detriment, bullying or harassment under the PIDA.
-Employees also have the right not to be dismissed if the reason for dismissal is the protected disclosure.

-Please note: PIDA and its protections do not apply to students or lay members of the University bodies.
+- 7.3.11 Any employee or worker who has a reasonable belief of a public interest issue, which falls within one of the categories set out above may raise a concern. - 7.3.12 This concern must be raised without malice, and the individual must reasonably believe that the information disclosed, and any allegations contained in it, are subsequently true.
+The disclosure must not be made for the purposes of personal gain and, in all circumstances, it must be reasonable to make the disclosure. - 7.3.13 All workers making a qualifying disclosure in line with legislative requirements are protected from detriment, bullying or harassment under the PIDA.
+Employees also have the right not to be dismissed if the reason for dismissal is the protected disclosure. - 7.3.14 Please note: PIDA and its protections do not apply to students or lay members of the University bodies.
 However, the University will provide equivalent worker protections to such individuals making a qualifying disclosure using these internal procedures.

-Procedure
+8 Procedure